Graduate Students

 Leslie Mei

-Leslie is a fourth year PhD student interested in narrative, empathy, and identity.
+Leslie is a fifth year PhD student interested in narrative, empathy, and identity.
 They earned their B.A. in Psychology and English from Carleton College and their MA in Social Sciences from the University of Chicago.
 Their research interests primarily include how people engage with displays of suffering, both in relation to fictional characters and to real life cross-cultural interactions.
 In their free time, they play DnD, study Victorian fashion, and try to craft the perfect latte.

 Selected Works: